Keeping Endler Guppies: Tips for a Vibrant and Thriving Aquarium

 Tank size

-In an aquarium setting, Endler guppies can also display schooling behavior.
-Keeping them in groups or schools of their own species is beneficial for their well-being and can help reduce stress.
-A small group of Endler guppies, consisting of multiple females and a few males, is recommended to promote social interaction and mimic their natural behavior.
+In an aquarium setting, Endler guppies display similar schooling behavior.
+Keeping them in groups of their own kind promotes social interaction and mimics their natural habitat.
+A small group with multiple females and a few males is ideal for maintaining harmony and ensuring the fish remain healthy.

 Water parameters